Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Neural network functions

 \subsection{Universal approximation theorems}

-We start our convergence review with the classical \emph{universal approximation theorem} of \cite{Cyb89}.
-For this we need the definition of discriminatory functions: \begin{definition}[Discriminatory function] A function $\sigma : \R \to \R$ is called \emph{discriminatory} (see \cite{Cyb89}) if every measure $\mu$ on $[0,1]^m$, which satisfies
+We start our convergence review with the classical \emph{universal approximation theorem} from \cite{Cyb89}.
+For this, we need the definition of discriminatory functions, which is considered broader than in the standard literature: \begin{definition}[Discriminatory function] Let $\Omega \subseteq \R^m$ be Lebesgue measurable: \begin{itemize} \item A continuous function $\sigma : \R \to \R$ is called \emph{discriminatory with respect to measures} if for every measure $\mu$ on $\Omega$, which satisfies